brainstormforce/sureforms-public/README.md

 When you use the SureForms, you get a huge library of ready-to-use form templates that can be used to build your forms fast.

 ## Changelog ##
+### 0.0.6 ###
+* WordPress 6.6 Ready: SureForms is now fully compatible with the latest WordPress version, ensuring everything runs smoothly.
+* Added Support for Core Paragraph Block.
+* Multiple Accessibility Improvements.
 ### 0.0.5 ###
 * New: Added Support for hCaptcha.
+* New: SureForms widget for Elementor.
+* New: SureForms element for Bricks Builder.
 * Fix: Multiple Bug Fixes and Improvements.
 ### 0.0.4 ###
 * New: Added support for Cloudflare Turnstile.